Frank E. Ross III

 Dean’s Advisory Board Member

-Throughout his career, passion and commitment to civic engagement has guided his work, with involvement in the AASCU American Democracy Project, the NASPA Civic Learning & Democratic Engagement initiative, and the Coalition of Urban and Metropolitan Universities.
+Dr. Ross’s career is marked by contributions to public service and civic engagement.
+He has been actively involved with the American Association of State Colleges and Universities (AASCU) American Democracy Project, NASPA’s Civic Learning & Democratic Engagement initiative, and the Coalition of Urban and Metropolitan Universities.
 He was named a Strategic Civic Leader Fellow by Campus Compact and the McCormick Foundation.
+Currently, he serves on the Dean’s Advisory Board for the Clinton School of Public Service.

-Dr. Ross has received awards and recognition for his work and research from NASPA, the National Resource Center on the First-Year Experience and Students in Transition, the National Academic Advising Association, the American Association of Colleges and Universities, and the American College Personnel Association.
-In addition, he received the 2016 Robert H. Shaffer Distinguished Alumni Award from Indiana University.
+He has earned widespread recognition for his leadership and research, including honors from NASPA, the National Resource Center for the First-Year Experience, the National Academic Advising Association, the American College Personnel Association, and the American Association of Colleges & Universities.
+Dr. Ross was the 2016 recipient of the Robert H. Shaffer Distinguished Alumni Award from Indiana University, and in 2025 he was named a “Pillar of the Profession” by the NASPA Foundation.